Easter in Sweden

 Easter in Sweden starts on Skärtorsdagen (Maundy Thursday) when children dress up as witches and go from house to house singing songs or giving drawings away and hoping to get sweets in return.

-Food at Easter (Påsk pronounced ‘pohsk’) in Sweden is all about sweets, sweets, more sweets — and of course a smörgåsbord at lunch time.
+Easter (Påsk pronounced ‘pohsk’) fare in Sweden is all about sweets, sweets, more sweets — and of course a smörgåsbord at lunch time.
 For lunch, expect a lot of pickled herring and cured salmon, gravad lax.
 Easter dinner usually involves roast lamb and asparagus.